 Your HR department may have a formal talent management plan in place for identifying and developing people with key skills, abilities and potential across your organization.
 As a manager, you can identify members of your own team with specific talents, help to retain them, and develop their abilities.
 You can work with HR to hire staff with the right skills, and support their development with an effective performance management system.

 You can assess who is achieving and exceeding their goals with the Nine-Box Grid for talent management.
 This is a useful tool that will help you evaluate your team members, based on their performance and potential.

 Once you have identified your team members' abilities and performance levels, you can put plans in place so that you don't lose vital skills and knowledge if any of them decide to move on.
 Good succession planning ensures that individuals pass on their skills, experience and knowledge to their colleagues well before they leave.
 Being prepared and managing these transitions will help you to deal with the change more easily.

 If you have people on your team with roles so essential that even a day's illness would throw everything into chaos, it may be advisable to cross-train your team members in one another's responsibilities.
 This will provide you with a flexible team that can step in and help one another at a moment's notice.

 An effective team doesn't come into existence by accident.
 There are lots of things you can do to make your team a high-performing one.

-You can also help your team members get to know one another better and build trust with team activities, develop their skills and experience by delegating some of your tasks, and ensuring everyone can take on tasks by cross-training them in one another's roles.
+You can also help your team members get to know one another better and build trust with team activities.
+Help to develop their skills and experience by delegating some of your tasks, and by ensuring that everyone can take on tasks by cross-training them in one another's roles.